Soybean vein necrosis virus: Epidemiology

 This pathogen is an arbovirus, and therefore must be transmitted by a vector.
 A known vector of the virus is Sericothrips variablilis (soybean thrips).
 Soybean thrips are found in many regions of the US including the Southeast, Midwest, East Coast, and AZ, CA, TX, and UT.

 Portions of the virus that are believed to be critical for the spread of this virus, based on what is known for other members of the genus Tospovirus are the movement protein (NSm) and the glycoproteins (GC/GN).
 The Nsm protein is critical for cell-to-cell movement within plants.
 The glycoproteins (GC/GN) have been found to be necessary for thrips transmission.

 Management

 Presently, there are no management recommendations.
 This is a relatively new disease and as such whether or not there is a significant yield impact remains to be determined.
-Thirps themselves do not typically cause economic damage on soybeans.
+Thrips themselves do not typically cause economic damage on soybeans.
 Insecticide application targeting thrips for control of the pathogen is not presently recommended.
 Land Grant universities’ extension (agricultural extension) websites should be monitored for new developments in management as this pathogen undergoes continued study.